kamyar/husky/README.md

 ## Install (With an option to build)

-You can either download a prebuilt release from the right side or can build it yourself with:
+You can either download a prebuilt release from [here](https://github.com/kamyar/husky/releases/latest) or can build it yourself with:

 ```
 git clone git@github.com:kamyar/husky.git